sbcshop/UHF_Reader_Pico_W_Software/README.md

    <img src="https://github.com/sbcshop/ArdiPi_Software/blob/main/images/pico_bootmode.gif">

    - It will mount as a Mass Storage Device called RPI-RP2.
-   - Drag and drop the MicroPython UF2 - [firmware](https://github.com/sbcshop/ReadPi_RFID_Software/blob/main/Firmware.uf2) file provided in this github onto the RPI-RP2 volume.
+   - Drag and drop the MicroPython UF2 - [firmware](https://github.com/sbcshop/UHF_Reader_Pico_W_Software/blob/main/uhfreader_picow_firmware.uf2) file provided in this github onto the RPI-RP2 volume.
 Your Pico will reboot.
-You are now running MicroPython on ArdiPi.
+You are now running MicroPython on Pico W of UHF Reader.

 ### 2. Onboard LED Blink
    - Download **Thonny IDE** from [Download link](https://thonny.org/) as per your OS and install it.